realmethods-public/knowops/README.md

-# realMethods-KnowOps : DevOps Project Generator
+# KnowOps is the only DevOps Project Generator

 Use KnowOps to generate DevOps project for both new application and app refactoring scenarios.

 Save time and get started with all the code and configuration you need but don't want to have to write.

-Generation includes
+With support for many of today's popular tech stacks and toolchains, generation includes
 - all tech stack specific source code (UI, MVC, Serverless, Persistence, Caching, etc...)
 - build file
 - auto commit to your Git repository